5.01 In these Rules

 (5) If, in the opinion of the Executive Director, a member fails to provide sufficient information in the Member’s Annual Report to confirm that the member is complying with these Rules, the Executive Director may request the member in writing to provide additional information by such time and to such extent as the Executive Director considers necessary, including filing a further Report on a fixed or periodic basis.

-(6) Every member who is subject to exemption under subsection 5.09(1), shall complete and file with the Executive Director not later than a date fixed by the Society a declaration in Form 5.06B confirming the exemption.
+(6) Every member who is subject to exemption under subsection 5.09(1), shall complete and file with the Executive Director not later than a date fixed by the Society a declaration in form 5.07B confirming the exemption.

 (Rule 5.06(6): Amended Special Term Convocation, December 5, 2005)

-5.08 If a member fails to file a report in form 5.07A or 5.07B within the time required under section 5.07, or fails to provide additional information in compliance with a request under subsection 5.07(5), the Executive Director shall send a notice in writing to the member and/or firm informing the member and/or firm that if form 5.07A or 5.07B is not filed within fifteen (15) days from the date of delivery of the notice to the member and/or firm, the membership or enrollment in the society shall be suspended until such time as the member and/or firm is in compliance.
+5.08 If a member fails to file a report in form 5.07A or 5.07B within the time required under section 5.07,or fails to provide additional information in compliance with a request under subsection 5.07(5), the Executive Director shall send a notice in writing to the member and/or firm informing the member and/or firm that if form 5.07A or 5.07B is not filed within fifteen (15) days from the date of delivery of the notice to the member and/or firm, the member’s membership or enrollment in the society shall be suspended until such time as:

 (Rule 5.07: Amended Special Term Convocation, December 5, 2005)